A personal assistant carer can help with household tasks, and getting out and about. They should be honest, respectful, patient and adaptable.

 Sometimes called a PA, or Support Worker, a personal assistant carer is someone who provides assistance in the home.

-The role of the personal assistant carer is to support your loved one in their own home, so they can retain their independence.
+The role of the PA is to support your loved one in their own home, so they can retain their independence.
 With 89% of seniors wanting to age in place, but 53% doubting their ability to do so, this support is often invaluable.

-How much time a personal assistant carer spends with your loved one will depend on their individual needs, and can range from a few hours a week to several hours a day.
+How much time a PA spends with your loved one will depend on their individual needs, and can range from a few hours a week to several hours a day.
 For example, their support might be needed for daily personal care, or for weekly help cleaning.

-The tasks a personal assistant carer does will depend entirely on what you need them to do.
+The tasks a PA does will depend entirely on what you need them to do.

 However healthy your elderly loved one is in old age, it’s inevitable that certain tasks become more difficult than they once were.
 The aches and pains of ageing can make daily tasks more of a chore, and it can be difficult to stay on top of the daily business of living.
 A personal assistant carer exists to make life easier.